coreinfrastructure/best-practices-badge/doc/criteria.md

 These best practices have been created to:

-1. encourage OSS projects to follow best practices,
+1. encourage projects to follow best practices,
-2. help new OSS projects discover what those practices are, and
+2. help new projects discover what those practices are, and
 3. help users know which projects are following best practices (so users can prefer such projects).

-We are currently focused on identifying best practices that well-run OSS projects typically already follow.
+We are currently focused on identifying best practices that well-run projects typically already follow.
 We are capturing other practices so that we can create [more advanced badges](./other.md) later.
 The best practices, and the more detailed criteria